schnatterer/docker-aliases/README.md

   * If multiple Parameters without single character abbreviation or single char params the order is always alphabetical,
     i.e  params `a`, `b` and `c` -> `ab`, `ac`, `abc`, `bc`.
 Not `ba`, `ca`, etc.
     Otherwise there would be way to many aliases.
+* Excluded aliased/"duplicated" parameters [introduced in Docker 1.13](https://www.docker.com/blog/whats-new-in-docker-1-13/)
+  in order to drastically reduce number of aliases (from 1800 to 1000 aliases at the time of implementing).
+  Favor "older" commands (e.g `docker ps`, `docker rmi`) over new ones (e.g. `docker container ls`, `docker image rm`) because they are shorter (can be configured in the code, though)

 ### Prominent examples